 The Right Bower (Jack of Trump Suit)

-In Euchre, a popular trick-taking game, the Right Bower is the Jack of the trump suit, which ranks higher than all other cards except the Left Bower (the Jack of the same color).
-When the trump suit is determined, the Right Bower, along with the Ace of the trump suit, becomes a powerful combination for winning tricks.
+In Euchre, a popular trick-taking game, the Right Bower is the Jack of the trump suit, which ranks higher than all other cards except the Left Bower (the Jack of the same colour).
+When the trump suit is determined, the Right Bower and the Ace of the trump suit become a powerful combination for winning tricks.

 Pinochle